Webdev-DavidM/Frontend-mentors-clock/README.md

 ## Features

--  Press the refresh icon to load a new quote
+-  Press the refresh icon to load a new quote ( The quote is only viewable in less mode ).
--  Press the moon/sun icon to change between dark/light themes
+-  Based on the time of day the application will show a daytime or nighttime theme ( dark or light mode ).
--  press the more or less icon
+-  Press the more or less icon for the screen to slide up/ down to review/hide information.

 ## Screenshot